T1To48/hyper_ninja_app/README.md

 ## Technologies Used

-Built upon a foundation of 100% TypeScript 🔵, both the frontend and backend of our application showcase a cohesive and dynamic technology stack.
+Built upon a foundation of 100% TypeScript 🔵, both the frontend and backend of The Application showcase a cohesive and dynamic technology stack.

 ### Frontend 🌐